|

 Glecaprevir/Pibrentasvir

-Based on favorable data for 12 weeks of treatment for noncirrhotic patients in the phase 2 SURVEYOR-2 study (100% SVR12 in 34 patients with genotype 4, 5, or 6) (Kwo, 2017b), ENDURANCE-4 enrolled 121 DAA-naive or -experienced (sofosbuvir plus ribavirin ± peginterferon) genotype 4, 5, or 6 patients without cirrhosis to receive 12 weeks of the daily fixed-dose combination of glecaprevir (300 mg)/pibrentasvir (120 mg) administered as three 100 mg/40 mg pills (Asselah, 2018b).
+Based on favorable data for 12 weeks of treatment for persons without cirrhosis in the phase 2 SURVEYOR-2 study (100% SVR12 rate in 34 participants with genotype 4, 5, or 6) (Kwo, 2017b), ENDURANCE-4 enrolled 121 DAA-naive or DAA-experienced (sofosbuvir plus ribavirin ± peginterferon) participants with genotype 4, 5, or 6 infection without cirrhosis to receive 12 weeks of the daily fixed-dose combination of glecaprevir (300 mg)/pibrentasvir (120 mg) administered as three 100 mg/40 mg pills (Asselah, 2018b).
 Of those enrolled, 86% had fibrosis stage F0 to F1 and 68% were treatment naive.
 The genotype distribution was 63% genotype 4, 21% genotype 5, and 16% genotype 6.
 The overall SVR12 rate for the intention-to-treat population was 99% (120/121), including 99% (75/76) for genotype 4, 100% for genotype 5 (26/26), and 100% (19/19) for genotype 6.

 Sofosbuvir/Velpatasvir